Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 Goodreads Winner: I’d heard such mixed review about Circe that I knew I had to read it myself.
 I can see why other people love it, but I had such a hard time getting into it.
 Miller does a good job giving a nuanced view of the characters from Greek mythology, and she makes the myths a bit more accessible to the modern reader.
 For myself, I think part of my problem is that I just prefer reading the original source material instead.

 Book You Can Read in a Day: I’m not sure why I read this book in January because a book that will make you cry is one of the February Reading Challenge topics.
 This short classic was easy to fit into one day – though I was left emotionally wrecked for the rest of the day.
 The real question is, do I dare to watch the movie now?

 Book About a Difficult Topic: I was combing through my to-read list on Goodreads for a good choice for my last pick for the January Reading Challenge when I spotted Still Alice.
 Frankly, I’d been meaning to read it for 4 years.
 Many of my readers love Lisa Genova, and I can see why.
 I adored her take on Alzheimer’s, which anyone who has ever seen a loved one experience dementia will agree is a difficult topic.

 One of the best perks of being a book blogger is receiving advance review copies (ARCs) of upcoming book releases from publishers.

 At the beginning of each month, I cover all the new book releases coming out, and the February 2020 book releases are right around the corner.
 Here’s a peek at the February releases I’ve already read.

 What’s up next for me?
 Before I let you go, here are a few of the titles I’m hoping to get through this upcoming month.

-Be sure to come back at the end of February to see which ones I read and what I thought.
+Be sure to come back in February to see which ones I read.